olamy/reflow-maven-skin/reflow-maven-skin/src/site/markdown/misc.md

 The Reflow skin is released under the [Apache license][apache-license] and thus can be used freely.
 By default, a link to the skin website and the author homepage is added at the bottom of the skin:
-_Reflow Maven skin by Andrius Velykis_.
+_Reflow Maven skin maintained by Olivier Lamy_.
 I would appreciate if you kept the link - it will help with the popularity of the skin.
 If you want, it can be disabled using `<skinAttribution>` flag:

 ```xml